Deformation Cones of nested Braid fans: Introduction

-We remark that the combinatorics of the nested Braid fan or nested permutohedra turns out to be very rich.
-Indeed, the equations defining the deformation cone of $\Br_d^2$ are of a combinatorial nature.
-Even though we feel we have given a thorough description for the structures of these two related geometric objects, there are still questions remained to be answer.
-During a talk given by the first author on materials presented in Sections \ref{sec:GP} and \ref{sec:NBF}, Victor Reiner asked whether the nested Braid fan is the barycentric subdivision of the Braid fan.
+Finally, during a talk given by the first author on materials presented in Sections \ref{sec:GP} and \ref{sec:NBF}, Victor Reiner asked whether the nested Braid fan is the barycentric subdivision of the Braid fan.
 We give an affirmative answer to his question in Section \ref{sec:chisel}.